Magnogen/Elements/docs/FSM.md

 ### `(FSM).addEvent(name, default)`

 Creates an event and assigns the default.
-This new event is then propogated to all previously made states, and all future ones too.
+This new event is then propagated to all previously made states, and all future ones too.

 ### `(FSM).call(event, ...args)`